When to

 It deals only with ASCII files.

-It’s output format is designed to report the changes necessary to convert
+It’s output format is designed to report

 the first file into the second.